rodrigo-rpds95/pure-css-slide/README.md

-# A pure css modal
+# A pure css Slide

 A simple slide created with CSS